Melicertes: Cult

 In company with Leucothea, Melicertes/Palaemon was widely invoked for protection from dangers at sea.

 There seems considerable doubt whether or not the cult of Melicertes was of foreign, probably Phoenician, origin, and introduced by Phoenician navigators on the coasts and islands of the Aegean and Mediterranean.
-For the Hellenes he is a native of Boeotia, where Phoenician influences were strong; at Tenedos he was propitiated by the sacrifice of children which seems to point to his identity with Melqart.
-The premature death of the child in the Greek form of the legend is probably an allusion to this.
+For the Hellenes he is a native of Boeotia.

 In 1956, excavations at Isthmia under the direction of Broneer uncovered the small sanctuary of Palaemon, which eventually had a tiny Roman round temple in the Corinthian order, which appeared on coins of Corinth in the 2nd century CE; it was the successor to two previous more modest architectural phases of the sanctuary.
 The foundations of the temple were found to lie over the starting-line of a late-5th- or early-4th century BCE stadium.
 Worship was characterized by the dedication of hundreds of wheelmade oil lamps of a distinct type.
 A cult of Melicertes of great antiquity, possibly based on pre-Hellenic figures of Ino and Melicertes, was posited by Will, just previous to the site's discovery and refuted by Hawthorne in 1958.